jscriptcoder/Gymie-Server/README.md

 $ pip install gymie
 ```

-or by cloning the [repo](https://github.com/jscriptcoder/Gymie-Server) and pip-installing from the folder:
+or by cloning the [repo](https://github.com/jscriptcoder/Gymie-Server) and pip-installing in editable mode from the folder:

 ```
 $ git clone https://github.com/jscriptcoder/Gymie-Server.git